 Introduction

-EGI infrastructure heavily depends on the middleware and other deployed software, however, the software developed .
-Therefore DMSU was proposed as a team of experts possessing sufficient knowledge of the middleware used in the EGI infrastructure, thus being able to fix middleware-related problems, while being internal to the project (and the whole EGI-NGI ecosystem), independent on the actual software providers.
+EGI infrastructure heavily depends on the middleware and other deployed software, which is externally provided by various Technology Providers.
+Therefore the Deployed Middleware Support Unit (DMSU) was proposed as a team of experts possessing sufficient knowledge of the middleware used in the EGI infrastructure to deliver second level support, thus being able to manage software incidents, while being internal to the project (and the whole EGI.eu-NGI ecosystem), independent on the actual software providers, who are responsible of third level support

-Initially, DMSU was a task of SA2, and focused on grid middleware only, forming a specific support unit at the 2nd line of the EGI support infrastructure..
-Detailed description of its role, internal processes, and interactions was given in [R1, R2, R3].
-During the first two years of the project, non-trivial overlaps with the 1st line support, the TPM, were identified, and changes targeting merge of TPM with DMSU and adjusted procedures were proposed.
+Initially, DMSU was a task of SA2, and focused on grid middleware only, forming a specific support unit at the 2nd line of the EGI support infrastructure.
+A detailed description of its role, internal processes, and interactions was given in [R1, R2, R3].
+During the first two years of the project, non-trivial overlaps with the 1st line support (Ticket Process Manager, TPM), were identified, and changes targeting merge of TPM with DMSU and adjusted procedures were proposed.
 Details of the proposal are given in [R4], its foreseen impact is discussed in [R3].
-The changes were approved by the project review in 2012, and they have been implemented since PQ10.
+The changes were implemented in PQ10.

-Section 2 describes the new mode of operation and experience with it over approx. 8 months.
+Section 2 describes the new mode of operation and experience with it over approximately eight months.
 Section 3 briefly summarizes other tasks of the software support team, not directly related to handling GGUS tickets.
 In Section 4 various metrics describing the work of the team are discussed.
 Finally, Section 5 deals with the challenges emerging from the end of EGI and IGE projects, the principal software providers for EGI.

 Software support Operation Procedures